-- 1. The aim of this paper is to promote harmonization between macroeconomic statistical guidelines2 and financial accounting standards.
-The paper views harmonization in the following broad terms: identifying and describing differences; enhancing convergence to narrow differences; and, when convergence cannot be achieved, providing the rationale and developing bridges to reconcile differences between the two data-setting systems. - 2.
-In its own specific area, each statistical and accounting data-setting system provides the framework to identify, record, classify, and summarize economic activities of entities.
+This paper aims to promote harmonization between macroeconomic statistics guidelines2 and financial accounting standards.
+The paper views harmonization in the following broad terms: identifying and describing differences; enhancing convergence to narrow differences; and, when convergence cannot be achieved, providing the rationale and developing bridges to reconcile differences between the two data-setting systems.

+In its own specific area, statistical and accounting data-setting systems each provide a framework to identify, record, classify, and summarize economic activities of entities.
 These two data-setting systems differ in their scope, preparation, and use.
-The statistical guidelines, as embodied in national accounts for macroeconomic datasets, pertain to the economic behavior of all the economic units of the economy, while the accounting statements refer to the behavior of individual units in the corporate and government sectors.
-Whereas in the statistical data-setting system the third-party statisticians report the national accounts, each unit reports on its own operations in the financial statements.3 - 3.
-It should come as no surprise that the two systems have common users since each system provides a distinct perspective on the same underlying economic realities: The national accounts give a macro reading of the economic activities of entities that accounting statements purport to measure at the micro level.
-To a certain extent, the two datasets are also complementary: Data from accounting statements serve as major data sources in the production of the national accounts, and aggregates of national accounts provide background information on the economic events measured by accounting statements.
-(Of course, the relationship in the first case is in the nature of accounting identities, whereas the relationship in the second case is more behavioral in nature.) - 4.
+Statistical guidelines, as embodied in national accounts for macroeconomic datasets, pertain to the economic behavior of all economic units in the economy, while accounting statements refer to the behavior of individual units in the corporate and government sectors.
+In the statistical data-setting system, third-party statisticians report the national accounts, whereas each unit reports on its own operations in financial statements.3

+It should come as no surprise that the two systems have common users since each system provides a distinct perspective on the same underlying economic realities: national accounts give a macro reading of the economic activities of entities that accounting statements purport to measure at the micro level.
+To a certain extent, the two datasets are also complementary: data from accounting statements serve as major data sources in the production of national accounts, and aggregates of national accounts provide background information on the economic events measured by accounting statements.
+(Of course, the relationship in the first case is in the nature of accounting identities, whereas the relationship in the second case is more behavioral in nature.)

 Efforts to relate the statistical and accounting systems have so far largely focused on explaining adjustments that statisticians need to make to the accounting data that they use as a major source to produce macroeconomic datasets.4 The need for such adjustments stems